mtelvers/nccc/index.md

 The Central Council has published an eBook called ‘Devon Call Changes’, written by Simon Linford with help from representatives of the Devon Association.
 It uses linked YouTube videos to explain the principles and details of the Devon call change ringing style, including a step by step video guide to ringing 60 on 3rds, based on an excellent performance by the Shaugh Prior band.
 It can be found here [callchanges.cccbr.org.uk](https://callchanges.cccbr.org.uk)

 The Association of Ringing Teachers has recently launched its ‘Advanced Call Change Ringing’ scheme, which introduces Devon call change ringing and includes tools and resources for aspiring call change bands.
 A toolkit can be found here [ringingteachers.org/advanced-call-change-toolbox](https://ringingteachers.org/advanced-call-change-toolbox)

-# What next?

-We are now closed for entries and are continuing to plan the day.
-A further update will be sent around the end of April and then a draw to put the teams in three time blocks (allowing them to plan the day) will be done two weeks ahead of the competition.

 # Travel and Parking